CNAG-Biomedical-Informatics/convert-pheno/README.md

        -verbose                       Verbosity on

+# DESCRIPTION

+convert-pheno  is a commandline frontend to the module Convert::Pheno.

 # CITATION

 To be defined.

 # SUMMARY

-A script that interconverts phenotypic data between different Common Data Models formats.
+A script that uses Convert::Pheno to interconverts phenotypic data between different CDM formats

 _NB:_ If the input file consists of is a JSON array the output file will also be a JSON array.